Archer30/New-Spells-Mod/README.md

 Downloaded comparison archives are preserved outside the repository as described in `docs/REPOSITORY_LAYOUT.md`; they are not required to build the plugin.

-## Original mod credits
+## Mod credits

-- Author: AlexSpl
+- Original Author: AlexSpl
 - Graphics: Rolex
-- ERA adaptation: sokiee, daemon_n
+- ERA adaptation: sokiee, daemon_n, Archer30
 - Russian translation: Panda Bei, daemon_n
-- Original mod languages: English, Russian
-- Current ERA repair and maintenance: Archer30
+- Chinese translation: Archer30

 Additional spell contributions: Szaman (Hour of Power and Golden Touch).